 The following bar chart and table show you how the Fund has performed in the past, and can help you understand the risks of investing in the Fund.
 The bar chart shows how the Fund's Class 2 share performance has varied for each full calendar year shown.
-Class 2 share performance is shown in the bar chart because Class 2 shares have at least ten calendar years of performance and Class 2 shares are the most common share class offered to qualifying participants.
-The table below the bar chart compares the Fund's returns for the periods shown with a broad measure of market performance.
+The table below the bar chart compares the Fund's returns for the periods shown with a broad measure of market performance, as well as three additional measures of performance for markets in which the Fund may invest.